2-Bromo-4,5-methylenedioxyamphetamine

-6-Bromo-MDA, also known as 6-bromo-3,4-methylenedioxyamphetamine or as 2-bromo-4,5-methylenedioxyamphetamine (2-bromo-4,5-MDA), is a lesser-known psychoactive drug of the phenethylamine, amphetamine, and MDxx families related to 3,4-methylenedioxyamphetamine (MDA).
+6-Bromo-MDA, also known as 6-bromo-3,4-methylenedioxyamphetamine or as 2-bromo-4,5-methylenedioxyamphetamine (2-bromo-4,5-MDA), is a psychoactive drug of the phenethylamine, amphetamine, and MDxx families related to 3,4-methylenedioxyamphetamine (MDA).
 It is the 6-bromo derivative of MDA.
-In his 1991 book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin listed the dose as 350 mg orally and the duration as unknown.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 6-bromo-MDA's dose as 350 mg orally and its duration as unknown.
 6-Bromo-MDA has been reported to produce amphetamine-like effects with no other details provided.
 However, Daniel Trachsel reported that 6-bromo-MDA was inactive at doses of up to 350 mg.
-The drug was first described in the scientific literature by Silvia Sepaveda and colleagues by 1972.
+The chemical synthesis of 6-bromo-MDA has been described.
+6-Bromo-MDA was first described in the scientific literature by Silvia Sepaveda and colleagues by 1972.
+Subsequently, it was described in greater detail by Shulgin in PiHKAL in 1991.